 What determines total cost?

 Next we should consider something known as total cost.
-Beyond premium cost, most people accrue other expenses throughout the year in the form of medical bills that count toward reaching a deductible and/or copayments at doctors office visits.
+Beyond premium cost, most people accrue other expenses throughout the year in the form of medical bills that count toward reaching a deductible and/or copayments at doctor visits.
 These other expenses combined with the monthly premium can be called total cost.

 Total Cost – the total cost of a health insurance plan, comprised of monthly premium payments and beyond.
 This includes medical bills that count toward a yearly deductible and out-of-pocket expenses.